Ultrasound teeth cleaning for dogs

 Trixie & Bess use a system called emmi®-pet which can clean without noise and vibration.
 It emits high pitched ultrasound waves (only audible by Dolphins and Whales).
 The ultrasound softens hardened tartar and kills bacteria in the mouth.

-During cleaning the brush is moved around the mouth but it is not necessary to ‘brush’ the teeth.
-A dental scraper may also be used to gently lift larger deposits of tartar and remove any persistent staining.
+During cleaning the brush is moved around the mouth with light brushing to the teeth.
+A tartar remover may also be used to mechanically lift larger deposits of tartar and remove any persistent staining.

 How long will it take?

-Sessions need to be booked separately to a groom and are 1 hour long.
+Initial sessions need to be booked separately to a groom and are 30 minutes long.
 Dogs tend to need a total of 3-5 sessions (with no longer than a week between sessions) dependent on the severity of tartar build up and how hard it is.

 After initial treatment is completed it’s recommended that dogs have 30 minute top up sessions to keep the teeth clean.
-These must be carried out within 12 weeks of the previous appointment.
-This is usually done as part of a grooming appointment but can be booked separately.
+These are best carried out within 8 weeks of the previous appointment.
+They can be done as part of a grooming appointment or they can be booked separately.

 What's the cost?